-Shinto Shrine Types: Jingu, Gu, Dai-Jingu, Taisha, Jinja, Sha
+Shinto Shrines: Jingu, Gu, Dai-Jingu, Taisha, Jinja, Sha

 Types of Shinto Shrines

-Based on this Japanese website, the difference between the 6 types of Shinto shrines is as follows.
+Based on this Japanese site, the difference between those types is as follows.

 Jingu (神宮)